 5. Spread the word about stray dog care and adoption

-There are far too many stray dogs in the world now, each one of them having their own struggles.
+There are far too many stray dogs in the world now, each one of them having its own struggles.
 Use your own experience and share information and great stories about adoption with your friends and network.

 If you feel passionate about helping strays and shelter dogs find a home or simply have proper care and feel you need to do something now, share this article.
 Spread the word.
 It takes less than five minutes and it can help someone today!